Student Loan Debt and Bankruptcy

 This case was unique because at the time of trial, the client’s loan payments were in forbearance, so there were not any payments due for the next few months.
 However, due to the client’s testimony and medical evidence, the court found by a preponderance of the evidence that the financial, mental, and emotional strain of the debt created a long-term undue hardship and it was unlikely the client could hold gainful employment that would allow repayment of the loans.

-Contact us at The Law Group of Northwest Arkansas LLP for a free consultation on student loan dischargeability.
+Contact us at The Law Group of Northwest Arkansas PLLC for a free consultation on student loan dischargeability.
 Check back for our next blog on Rebuilding Your Credit After Bankruptcy!